freenas/freenas-docs/userguide/vms.rst

    VM VNC Device

-The :guilabel:`Resolution` drop-down menu can be used to modify the default screen resolution used by the VNC session.

 The :guilabel:`VNC port` can be set to *0*, left empty for
 %brand% to assign a port when the VM is started, or set to a fixed, preferred port number.

-Select the IP address for VNC to listen on with the :guilabel:`Bind to` drop-down menu.

 Check the :guilabel:`Wait to boot` checkbox to indicate that the VNC client should wait until the VM has booted before attempting the connection.

+The :guilabel:`Resolution` drop-down menu can be used to modify the default screen resolution used by the VNC session.

+Select the IP address for VNC to listen on with the :guilabel:`Bind` drop-down menu.

 To automatically pass the VNC password, enter it into the :guilabel:`Password` field.
 Note that the password is limited to 8